egoebelbecker/pi_temperature/README.md

 It expects to see the same configuration file and use it to find the readings, but ti does expect the file with be in its working directory.

 Point your web browser at the Raspberry Pi, on port 8000.
-The page refreshes every few seconds.
+The page refreshes every few seconds, based on the **interval** setting.
+It uses **location** for the page title.